You’re probably aware that there are far more styles and types of photography than just wedding, landscape and portrait.

 The fish-eye style produces some incredibly exciting and distorted images.
 This is due to the specialist ultra-wide-angle lenses used.

 The wide field of view captures an image that includes a lot of peripheral details.
-Sometimes you’ll even capture your feet in the picture.
+Sometimes you’ll even capture your feet in the picture – see our guide to the best fish eye lens.

 Food photography is enjoying popularity thanks to the social media craze of people photographing their meals with their phones.